wp-plugins/confirm-publishing-actions/readme.txt

 Once activated, the plugin will intercept publishing actions on the following admin pages: `post.php`, `edit-post.php`, `edit.php` and `index.php` (QuickPress dashboard widget).

-Requires WordPress version 3.1 or higher.

-Features in version 1.1.2 include:
+Features in version 1.2 include:

 * Localization support

 == Installation ==

-1. Unzip the download package
-2. Upload the folder including all files and sub directories to the `/wp-content/plugins/` directory.
+= Minimum Requirements =

+* WordPress 3.1 or higher

+= Automatic installation =

+Log in to your WordPress admin panel, navigate to the Plugins menu and use the search form to search for this plugin.
+Click Install and WordPress will automatically complete the installation.

+= Manual installation =

+1. Download the plugin to your computer and unzip it
+2. Use an FTP program, or your hosting control panel, to upload the unzipped plugin folder to the plugin directory of your WordPress installation.
-3. Activate the plugin through the WordPress Plugins menu
+3. Log in to your WordPress admin panel and activate the plugin from the Plugins menu.
-4. Done!

 == Frequently Asked Questions ==